Mihaela-Oprea/react-movie-app/README.md

  # 🎬 Movie App

 This is my **first personal React project**, a movie selection app inspired by the concept of random recommendations.
-The **fully responsive** app allows users to get a random set of popular movies, explore their details, and add them to favorites or a shopping cart.
+This **fully responsive** app allows users to get a random set of popular movies, explore their details, and add them to favorites or a shopping cart.
 It is built using **React, React Bootstrap, and the TMDB API**.

 ## 🌟 Demo